manjotmb20/Rdatasets/doc/psych/rst/msq.rst

 References
 ~~~~~~~~~~

+Larsen, R. J., & Diener, E. (1992).
+Promises and problems with the
+circumplex model of emotion.
+In M. S. Clark (Ed.), Review of personality
+and social psychology, No. 13.
+Emotion (pp. 25-59).
+Thousand Oaks, CA,
+US: Sage Publications, Inc.

 Rafaeli, Eshkol and Revelle, William (2006), A premature consensus: Are
 happiness and sadness truly opposite affects?
 Motivation and Emotion,
 30, 1, 1-12.